On network coding for sum-networks: Codes for the reverse of a sum-network

 This code can be shown to be the same as the {\em dual code} defined by Koetter et al. in \cite{koetter3}.
-They used this code to show the equivalence of linear solvability and reversibility of multiple-unicast networks and multicast-networks.
+They used this code to show the equivalence of a network and its reverse entwork under linear solvability for multiple-unicast networks and multicast-networks.
 Though their suggested application for the reverse-multicast network was the centralized detection of an event sensed by exactly one of the many sensors deployed in an area, this is obviously a special application of the resulting sum-network.
-As explained below, this code also solves the reverse sum network if the original code provides a solution to the original sum-network.
+As explained below, this code also solves the reverse sum-network if the original code provides a solution to the original sum-network.

 Consider two cuts $\chi_1$ and $\chi_2$ in $\net$.
 The first cut may include edges to the sources which correspond to the source processes, and the second cut may include edges out of the terminals corresponding to the recovered processes.
 Let the edges in $\chi_1$ and $\chi_2$ be $e_{11},e_{12},\ldots, e_{1r}$ and $e_{21},e_{22},\ldots, e_{2l}$ respectively.
 The transfer matrix $T_{\chi_1 \chi_2}$ between the two cuts relates the messeges carried by the two cuts as